AdrienVannson/doreisa-internship/report/report.typ

 This Master thesis introduces a new way to process data coming from HPC simulations, easily and in a distributed and efficient manner.
 The proposed solution should be able to scale on supercomputers such as the Adastra and Jean Zay.

+== State of the art

+=== Deisa

+Deisa

+=== Reisa

+Reisa @reisa is an attempt to solve the limitations of Deisa by relying on Ray instead of Dask.
+One of the main limitation of the approach is the lack of native array support.
+In Reisa, users no longer have a global view on the data as a Dask array: they have to manually define two callback functions:

 == Performance requirements

 The proposed solution needs to scale well to some of the biggest supercomputers such as the french Adastra and Jean Zay.